MarcoDiFrancesco/LittleProjects/Networks.md

 Layer 2: **Link** is makes the multiplexing (gathering data togeder, putting a header and sending them as a big packet) and demultiplexing (deviding packets, removing the header and sending to the layer 3), it makes the error discovery and recovery, it makes the medium access control (MAC sublayer).
 Layer 3: **Network** make routing, forwarding and congestion control.
 It can make the routing in two ways: connection-less in which each packet is sent indipendently, and connection-oriented in which the route is establiched once and used for all packets belonging to a specific host to host communication.
 Layer 4: **Trasport** performs segmentation and reassempling data, error control, flow control, packet ordering.
 Layer 5: **Session** Manages data exchange so this can be paused, restared and terinated.
+For example if a whatsapp call changes from wifi to cellular the layer manage not to disconnect.
 Layer 6: **Presentation** makes encryption, encoding and data rappresentation.
 Layer 7: **Application** provides to the applications the means to communicate and exchange data, e.g. FTP, SSH, POP3, IMAP, SMTP, HTTP.